Resummation of non-global logarithms and the BFKL equation: Introduction

-Since this correspondence will play an prominent role it is helpful to include a rough explanation here.
+Since this correspondence will be technically useful it is helpful to include a rough explanation here.
 High-energy forward scattering (for example the elastic $pp\to pp$ amplitude) amounts to taking an instantaneous snapshot of a hadron's wavefunction, so pictorially it measures the amplitude for a virtual shower to form inside the hadron and then recombine.
 This is illustrated in fig.~\ref{fig:bfkl}(a).
 This is also roughly what the density matrix $\sigma_{Q\to (\cdots)}[U]$ of a decaying virtual hadron measures.
 Importantly, however, one measurement is instantaneous while the other takes place at infinity.
-To relate them requires the nontrivial conformal transformation of ref.~\cite{Hatta:2008st}.
+To relate them requires a conformal transformation as in ref.~\cite{Hatta:2008st}.

 In this correspondence with the Regge limit, the color rotations in $\sigma[U]$ implement the shockwave of the Balitsky-JIMWLK framework \cite{Balitsky:1995ub,JalilianMarian:1996xn,JalilianMarian:1997gr,Iancu:2001ad}.
 Here the `shockwave' is inserted at infinity between the matrix element and its complex conjugate.
 This was our original motivation for defining eq.~(\ref{density_matrix}).
 (Mathematically similar considerations were used in refs.~\cite{Cornalba:2008qf,Cornalba:2009ax} to exploit the conformal symmetry of the BFKL equation.)
-The UV and IR measurements represent, respectively, the projectile and target impact factors.
+Note that in the Regge context there is a natural symmetry between the projectile and target impact factors.
+In the present context these correspond respectively to the UV and IR measurements (\ref{LL_sigma}) and (\ref{IR_measurement}), and this symmetry is not obvious (and broken by the running coupling).

 The aim of this paper is to analyze the properties of the Hamiltonian $K$ and to calculate it explicitly to the next-to-leading order.
-The lessons learned from this calculation will then lead to an immediate proof of exponentiation.
+The lessons learned from this calculation will then lead to an immediate proof of all-order exponentiation.
 As a cross-check of the calculation we will compare against results obtained in the context of Regge limit scattering.

 This paper is organized as follows.
 In section \ref{sec:review} we review known facts regarding the exponentiation of infrared divergences and factorization of soft emissions.
 We illustrate the formulas by giving the leading terms in perturbation theory for the various ingredients.
 We also verify that the procedure around eq.~(\ref{IR_measurement}) reproduces the established resummation of non-global logarithms at leading-logarithm order.
 In section \ref{sec:nlo} we perform the two-loop calculation.
 A key finding will be the possibility to express all terms in $K$ as finite integrals over well-defined, finite and gauge-invariant building blocks.
 The final result is recorded in subsection \ref{ssec:final_result}.
 In section \ref{sec:bfkl} we compare our result for $K$ against the two-loop BFKL equation.
 We will find perfect agreement in conformal theories, with, as expected, a relatively compact correction term proportional to the $\beta$-function in QCD.
 In section \ref{sec:higher_orders}, using the lessons learned from the two-loop calculation we derive formal expressions for $K$ at three-loop and beyond, and demonstrate exponentiation in general.
 Conclusions are in section \ref{sec:conclusion}.
 A technical appendix reports complete details of our evaluation of the real-virtual contributions at two-loop.